SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here's a notable event that occurs in the USA on June 21:
+Here are some notable events that have occurred in the USA on June 21:

-- **Summer Solstice**:
-  - Marks the longest day of the year.
-  - Celebrates the official beginning of summer.
-  - Various celebrations and events take place nationwide, including festivals, parades, and cultural gatherings.
-  - Many people engage in outdoor activities, honoring the extended daylight and warmer weather.

-Additional context/history may be tied to local traditions or festivals related specifically to this date, but the Summer Sol
+- **1788**: The United States Constitution was debated in the Federal Convention in Philadelphia.
+- **1941**: The U.S. Army established the first joint fighter command to enforce its beachhead strategy against Japan in California during World War II.
+- **1964**: The FBI found the bodies of civil rights workers James Chaney, Andrew Goodman, and Michael Schwerner in Mississippi.
+They were murdered for
 ### Positive Qoute
 ------
-"Believe in yourself and all that you are. 🌟 Your potential is limitless! 🌈✨"
+"Believe in yourself and magic will happen! ✨💖🌟"